apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-core/README.md

 ## Components and utilities

-All of the React components and utilities documented here are available as named exports in the `gatsby-theme-apollo` package.
+All of the React components and utilities documented here are available as named exports in the `gatsby-theme-apollo-core` package.
 You can import them like this:

 ```js
 import {MenuButton, Sidebar, breakpoints} from 'gatsby-theme-apollo-core';